+2.63 State Water Board.
+“State Water Board” means the State Water Resources Control Board.

+2.65 Surplus Water.
+“Surplus Water” shall mean District Water temporarily available during any water year in excess of the amounts necessary for the District to meet its Customer demand for the water year.

+2.70 Uniform Water Sale and Purchase Agreement.
+“Uniform Water Supply Agreement” or “Contract” shall mean that agreement adopted by the District for use in providing water to its Customers.

-2.60 Water Sale and Purchase.
-“Water sale and purchase” means the provision of water supply by the District to a Customer pursuant to a fully executed Water Sale and Purchase Agreement in a form approved by the District’s Board of Trustees which sets forth the terms and conditions for purchase of water supply by the Customer from the District.
+2.75 Water Sale and Purchase.
+“Water sale and Purchase” means the provision of water supply by the District to a Customer pursuant to a fully executed Uniform Water Sale and Purchase Agreement in a form approved by the District’s Board of Trustees which sets forth the terms and conditions for purchase of water supply by the Customer from the District.

 ARTICLE 3

-APPLICATION FOR PURCHASE OF WATER
+APPLICATION AND CONTRACT FOR PURCHASE OF WATER

 Sections: